-- Publication of beekeeping and related article in journals, newsletters, etc. (1 credit per article, 2 max per MBP level).
+- Publication of beekeeping and related article in journals, newsletters, etc, with a minimum of county wide circulation.
+(1 credit per article, 2 max per MBP level).

-- Programs/lectures/demonstrations on specific beekeeping topics to beekeeping groups* (1 credit only per MBP level).
+- Programs/lectures/demonstrations on beekeeping topics to beekeeping groups* (1 credit only per MBP level).

-- Working at the state fair (bee related) or volunteering at the NC Zoo Honey Bee Habitat or volunteering on a research project for Dr. Tarpy at the NC State Bee Lab (2 credits per MBP level).
+- Working at the state fair in Raleigh (bee related) or volunteering on a research project for Dr. Tarpy at the NC State Bee Lab (2 credits per MBP level).

-- In charge of presenting a Bee School for beginner beekeepers (1 credit max).
+- In charge of or presenting a Bee School for beginner beekeepers (1 credit max).

-- Serve as a committee member on a NCSBA committee or assist on the planning of a state convention by being on a committee related to the conference (1 credit per MBP level, 2max).
+- Serve as a committee member on a NCSBA committee or assist on the planning of a state convention by being on a committee related to the conference or serving at an MBP testing event (1 credit per MBP level, 3 max).

 *A group consists of at least ten people.